 - Academic Standing: Students should be in good academic standing.

 - Demonstrated Need: Applicants must have an active FAFSA completed (Domestic Students Only).
+FAFSA is not required for international student applicants.

 - Timing: The SAF application is available in the fall and spring semesters, opening after the Boston campus add/drop period and closing on the last day of Boston classes each semester.
 The application will not be active during winter and summer breaks.